mpv-player/mpv/DOCS/man/en/options.rst

     outfmt=<value>
-        Specify the output format of the tuner with a preset value supported by the V4L driver (yv12, rgb32, rgb24, rgb16, rgb15, uyvy, yuy2, i420)
-        or an arbitrary format given as hex value.
-Try outfmt=help for a list of all available formats.
+        Specify the output format of the tuner with a preset value supported by the V4L driver (YV12, UYVY, YUY2, I420) or an arbitrary format given as hex value.

     width=<value>
         output window width